oracle-devrel/technology-engineering/cloud-architecture/custom-apps-and-consolidation/README.md

 # Custom Applications and Consolidation

-This Architecture Group is focused on helping customers migrate on-premises applications written in Java with WebLogic middleware (WLS) to Oracle Cloud or applications using non-weblogic application servers like Wildfly, Apache, etc. Besides Lift and Shift of Custom Applications we can add more value to your choice with a migration & modernisation pathway to Cloud Native & Oracle Cloud.
+This Architecture Group is focused on helping customers migrate on-premises applications written in Java with WebLogic middleware (WLS) to Oracle Cloud or applications using non-Weblogic application servers like Wildfly, Apache, etc. Besides Lift and Shift of Custom Applications, we can add more value to your choice with a migration & modernization pathway to Cloud Native & Oracle Cloud.
 You can mix traditional Java and Cloud Native architectures on Oracle OCI with supported deployments of Weblogic on VMs and/or OKE (Oracle Kubernetes Engine).

 # Database Consolidation